-I recently found out, through Evanston Now, that I am a blight on my neighborhood.
-I do love the moniker which has been handed to me, authorizing me to identify as a “transient academic.”
+I recently found out that I am a blight on my neighborhood.
+I love this moniker: the “transient academic.”
 It’s exciting to have something to call myself, about 6 months out from finished PhD.
-Whenever anyone asls, “What do you do?”
-I often feel the impulse to give a two-minute dissertation defense in order to justify my life, and as soon as I see eyes glaze over I retract and just say, “I teach.”
-Of course, those who aren’t interested in the ways in which contemporary literature re-imagines the credal and liturgical possibilities of Christianity in light of continental philosophy, postmodern to contemporary, are also unlikely to assess me favorably based on the fact that I teach freshman writing.
+Whenever anyone asls, “What do you do?”, I feel the impulse to give a two-minute dissertation defense that justifies my existence.
+But as soon as I see eyes glaze over, I clam up and say, “I teach.”
+Though, anyone not interested in how contemporary literature re-imagines the credal and liturgical possibilities of Christian theology in light of continental philosophy is also unlikely to be impressed that I teach freshman writing.

-In fact, one commentator on the Evanston Now article, going (appropriately) by the name of “Jacques,” astutely demonstrates everything that is wrong with me and what I do:
+One commentator on the above article from Evanston Now, going (appropriately) by the name of “Jacques,” astutely articulates everything wrong with me and what I do:

 For the time being setting aside — for the sake of my readers’ patience and with a certain respect for the limits imposed on my discourse by the conventions of the “internet comment thread” — the crucially important problematic of transience which threatens to undermine, even as it makes possible, the very discussion on which we have embarked, as well as the difficulty that besets any attempt to delimit a “right sort” of academics, that is, that the category’s own purity can only be established by certain exclusion that inscribes it necessarily and from the very beginning with its other, the group which provokes such anxiety within a certain discourse that claims the authority of the Southeast Evanston Association, even as said Association attempts to disown that discourse, is almost certainly (within the horizons of the present discussion, respecting the form in which it was initially proposed, with all the presuppositions and limitations it entailed) those philosophers (still so numerous, alas, and who enjoy an especial prominence in this country) who are still attempting to shore up various forms of positivism and logocentrism.

-RE: As an academic, I am trained in and excel at — as does Jacques here, apparently — being insufferably obtuse on purpose.
+In other words, as an academic, I am trained in and excel at — as does Jacques here — being insufferably obtuse on purpose.

-It doesn’t have to be this way, of course.
+It doesn’t have to be this way.
 Let me demonstrate:

-The SEA’s denunciation of “transient academics” is only possible because of the ways in which it assumes and tries to preserve an idea of what the “right sort” of academics looks like, which is itself only meaningful when you have the idea of crappy “transient academics” (whatever that means) to compare them to.
+The SEA’s denunciation of “transient academics” is only possible because it assumes and tries to preserve an idea of what the “right sort” of academic looks like, which is itself only meaningful when you have crappy “transient academics” (whatever that means) to compare them to.
 The SEA doesn’t really want to get rid of “transient academics” because it needs them to maintain its own superiority complex.

-That’s my translation, anyway, of Jacques’s comment, which is an example of what we in the academy (and by now everyone else) call deconstruction.
+That’s my translation of Jacques’s comment, which is an example of what the academy (and by now everyone else) calls deconstruction.
 In my little note, I’ve tried to give an example of what deconstruction does.
 But Jacques, facetiously, has zeroed in on how it sounds.

-It’s the sound of deconstruction which has achieved its own sort of social life, a kind of ironic social capital.
-Nobody knows what deconstruction actually means or does, what it’s about, but speaking in deconstructive registers essentially makes the same point, no matter the content: “I am smart enough to sound smart enough to know that what I’m saying is complete rubbish.”
+The sound of deconstruction has achieved its own ironic sort of social life and capital.
+Nobody knows what deconstruction means or does or what it’s about, but speaking in deconstructive registers makes the same point, no matter the content: “I am smart enough to sound smart enough to know what I’m saying is garbage.”

-Which is complicated for me, because I don’t believe that deconstruction is complete rubbish, though I think it’s an incomplete and in some ways misguided approach to the world and larger questions of Being.
+This is complicated for me, because I don’t believe deconstruction is complete garbage.
 I have problems with deconstruction, but for different reasons than most people have problems with it.

 For interruption to function plausibly as a mode of resistance to truth, the primary social and theoretical ‘problem’ logically has to rest in a social system that does whatever sinister work it does through the desire for totalization.

-Nealon is arguing that there was once a time, not even that long ago (think up to about the mid-20th Century) when “truth” was written in broad strokes, inscribed by the status quo as an act of domination: truth means one thing and one thing only and that happens to be what I say it means.
-Under such circumstances, according to Nealon, interpretation (or, what we in the academy call “hermeneutics” in bids to test the theoretical allergens of others) was a major mode of social resistance because it “interrupted” authoritarian claims to truth: if I can demonstrate that your “truth” is a self-reliant product of history, of social forces, that it can just as easily be reconstrued and reinterpreted to serve another agenda of “truth,” then I have stopped your totalitarian effort in its tracks.
-That is precisely what deconstruction does, it takes the piss out of the “Word of God,” in whatever form that takes, by reading it against itself — like a chump.
+Nealon is arguing that there was once a time, not even that long ago when “truth” was inscribed by the status quo as an act of domination: truth means one thing and one thing only and that happens to be what I say it means.
+Under such circumstances, according to Nealon, criticism and interpretation were major modes of social resistance because they “interrupted” authoritarian claims to truth: if I can show that your “truth” is a product of history and social forces, that it can just as easily be re-construed and reinterpreted to serve another agenda of “truth,” then I have stopped your totalitarian effort in its tracks.
+That is precisely what deconstruction does: it takes the piss out of the “Word of God,” in whatever form that takes, by reading it against itself — like a chump.

 So what’s changed?
 Well, for one, our sitting President is so good at interrupting himself that we are left with very little to do.
-Despite its ironic redeployment even from the mouths of babes, deconstruction has, in fact, done its work: we are so thoroughly aware that truth claims are specious, so many castles built on sand, that pointing this out has ceased to be an act of social resistance and has instead become a tiresome exercise in stating the obvious.
-Our entire culture, down to our economics and politics, now takes plurality and indeterminacy as its starting point.
+Despite its ironic redeployment even from the mouths of babes, deconstruction has done its work.
+We are so thoroughly aware that truth claims are specious that pointing this out has ceased to be an act of social resistance and has become a tiresome exercise in stating the obvious.
+Our culture, down to our economics and politics, now takes plurality and indeterminacy as its starting point.
 Hell, interruption is a form of marketing now.

-So before I ramble irretrievably away from the point, I’ll say it plainly: we have no faith in discourse anymore.
-Deconstruction did not teach us how to be hospitable to one another, as Derrida arguably intended, but rather it taught us that we are factories of violence precisely insofar as we are linguistic animals.
-We are so sure that every utterance is a power-play in disguise, designed to interrupt us and lock us down, that obfuscation becomes an act of self-defense or, at worst, an act of preemptive intellectual terrorism, to the point where even sounding academic signals that you’re not interested in actually having a conversation.
+Deconstruction did not teach us how to be hospitable to one another, as Derrida arguably intended.
+Rather it taught us we are factories of violence precisely because we are linguistic animals.
+We are so sure that every utterance is a power-play in disguise, designed to interrupt us and lock us down; obfuscation becomes an act of self-defense or, at worst, an act of preemptive intellectual terrorism.
+Even sounding academic signals you’re not really interested in having a conversation.